MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 ### Windows 365 Enterprise certificates

 Windows 365 service enterprise certificates are generated and renewed automatically by the Azure Key Vault.
-This certificate has a validity of one year.
-Windows 365 service regularly checks the status of the certificate and automatically regenerates new certificate, three months before the expiry date.
-The new certificate generated, is used by Windows 365 service to re-encrypt the tenant keys.
+This certificate expires after one year.
+The Windows 365 service regularly checks the status of the certificate.
+Three months before the expiration date, the Windows 365 automatically regenerates a new certificate.
+After the new certificate is generated, it's used by the Windows 365 service to re-encrypt the tenant keys.

-### Password encryption/decryption algorithm information
+### Password encryption/decryption algorithm

-Windows 365 uses an encrypt-then-MAC approach to encrypt the domain credential with the per tenant key, as described in [RFC 7366](https://www.rfc-editor.org/rfc/rfc7366).
+Windows 365 uses an encrypt-then-MAC approach to encrypt the domain credential with the per tenant key as described in [RFC 7366](https://www.rfc-editor.org/rfc/rfc7366).
 The same key is used for both encrypting and decrypting the data.

-Below are the details of the encryption algorithm used:
+Ecryption algorithm details include:

 - Encrypt algorithm: Advanced Encryption Standard symmetric-key
 - Cipher mode: Cipher-Block-Chaining
 - Key length: 256 bit